 4. Stick With Your Exercise Routine

-s a mood enhancer, depression buster, and excess weight eliminator.
+Exercise is a mood enhancer, depression buster, and excess weight eliminator.
 Our bodies are stronger, we stand up straighter, and we smile more after an exercise session.
 It doesn’t have to be stringent or lengthy.
 Studies show that as little as 5 minutes of daily running improves our health.
 If you’re one to exercise just enough, skip the excess holiday cookies and sweets.
 Tell yourself you don’t want to have to step up your exercise plan.

 5. Say No to Outside Influence and Peer Pressure